edwardcallahan/conductr-ansible/README.md

 export ANSIBLE_HOST_KEY_CHECKING=False
 ```

-Runing the create network play without any arguments defaults to executing in the EC2 region of us-east-1.
+Running the create network play without any arguments defaults to executing in the EC2 region of us-east-1.

 ```bash
 ansible-playbook create-network-ec2.yml